sherwyn11/Photo-Diary/README.md

 git clone <this_repo_url>
 ```

-2. From the root folder, `The-Photo-Diary`, get the required packages
+2. From the root folder, `Photo-Diary`, get the required packages

 ```bash
 cd photo_diary